Changing Microamps to Nanoamps

 Figure 1 – Voltage domains in superthreshold and subthreshold designs

-Digital circuits implemented with the SPOT platform are designed to run at supply voltages at or below the transistor’s threshold voltage.
+Digital circuits implemented with the SPOTTM Platform are designed to run at supply voltages at or below the transistor’s threshold voltage.
 A superthreshold digital circuit in a typical manufacturing process operates with a 1.8V supply voltage and a switching threshold of approximately 0.9V.
-In the same process, a sub-threshold digital circuit may operate with a supply voltage near 0.5V and a switching threshold near 0.25V.
+In the same process, a subthreshold digital circuit may operate with a supply voltage near 0.5V and a switching threshold near 0.25V.
 With such a small voltage swing, considerably less charge (and thus energy) is used to run computations.
 Operation at such low voltages is complicated by susceptibility to noise, high sensitivity to temperature, and a variety of challenges.
-In developing its SPOT Platform, Ambiq Micro has addressed all of these challenges by redesigning every digital circuit in the chip, from standard cell building blocks to internal voltage regulators. (figure 2)
+In developing its SPOTTM Platform, Ambiq Micro has addressed all of these challenges by redesigning every digital circuit in the chip, from standard cell building blocks to internal voltage regulators. (figure 2)

 Figure 2 – Voltage switching waveforms in superthreshold and subthreshold circuits